tripattern/howtos/intellijHowto.md

 ```

 ### Checkstyle Setup
+* Install CheckStyle-IDEA and restart IntelliJ
-* First get a default checkstyle.xml from e.g.:
+* Get a default checkstyle.xml from e.g.:
   * https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml
   * Note you can activate the sun and google checkstyles in intellij as they are there by default
 * Edit the checkstyle.xml to suit you